 Read the book.
-MFAH Book Club selections may be purchased at The MFAH Shop, where MFAH members always receive a discount.
+Most MFAH Book Club selections may be purchased at the MFA Shop, where Museum members receive a discount.
 Reading copies are also available in the Museum’s Kinder Foundation Education Center and at the Museum's Hirsch Library.

 Download the discussion guide to facilitate your conversation.
-This guide features questions about the book and works of art in the MFAH collections and exhibitions.
-Check back for a discussion guide on the fall 2014 pick.
+This guide features questions about the book and select artworks on view at the MFAH.

 • Your preferred date and time for your tour (see below for tour availability)

-- Look for a confirmation e-mail, within 3 to 5 business days, for information about when and where to meet the docent at the Museum.
+- Look for a confirmation e-mail, within 5 business days, with information about when and where to meet the docent at the Museum.